Medical Assisting - Certificate (3210)

 Our faculty will teach you the skills related to the medical office administration, clinical patient care and legal and ethical principles that govern a medical practice at the entry-level.
-You will be prepared to take the Certified Medical Assisting (CMA) certification for Medical Assistants administered by the American Association of Medical Assistants (AAMA), which is part of your graduation requirements.
+You will be prepared to take the American Medical Technologists Medical Assistant (AMT-RMA) exam administered by the American Medical Technologists, which is part of your graduation requirements.
 (Failing the exam will not prevent you from receiving your certificate.)

 Our certificate will teach you how to:

 - Function effectively as a member of the healthcare team